-Do not cross out the year at the top of the IT 1140 or UPC and write in a different reporting period as the system will read the originally saved period printed on the UPC to direct the payment accordingly.
+Do not cross out the year at the top of the IT 1140 or UPC and write in a different reporting period as the system will read the originally saved period printed on the IT 1140 and on the UPC, which directs the payment accordingly.
 Writing in a different period will delay the processing of the IT 1140 or UPC.
-A PTE or trust that has a tax year starting during calendar year 2023 must file the 2023 IT 1140.
+A PTE or trust that has a tax year starting during calendar year 2024 must file the 2024 IT 1140.